GrinonBarrett/Taksidos/Core Rules/Creatures/Salriner.md

 **Creature Type**: Salriners are Sylvan.

-**Size**: Saltsingers stand between 4'6" and 5'2" tall.
+**Size**: Salriners stand between 4'6" and 5'2" tall.
 They can weigh between 85-120 pounds.
 They are medium creatures.

 **Hitpoints**: Salriners have 3 Hitpoints.